 The Mountain Institute’s staff will lead a trip to a local Shenandoah cave.
 After many years of caves being closed for fear of spreading White Nose Syndrome in bats, it has been determined that caving is not a contributing factor.
-TMI staff will lead two caving trips on Monday.
+TMI staff will lead a caving trip on Saturday.
 Prepare to get muddy!

 AHSP Photo Competition

 1) Photos will be accepted in one of the four following catagories:

 - Deep space photos